 Environment & Sustainability

-As a California State Assemblymember, as a Glendale City Councilmember and Mayor, and as a citizen, Laura Friedman has proven to be an environmental champion.
+As a California State Assemblymember, as a Glendale City Councilmember and Mayor, and as a citizen, Laura Friedman has proven to be a stalwart environmental champion.
 She is uncompromising in her commitment to halting climate change through mandating increased utilization and development of clean energy, and sustainable methods of transportation for people and goods.
 Laura believes we must both preserve open space, and add to our urban forest, as plants clean and cool the air.

-• The California Desert Protection Act – A bill that would protect our state’s most important and fragile ecosystem, the desert, by mandating additional environmental review of groundwater basin extraction projects.
+• Proposed The California Desert Protection Act – A bill that would protect our state’s most important and fragile ecosystem, the desert, by mandating additional environmental review of groundwater basin extraction projects.

 • Co-Authored SB 5 the Water, Parks, and Wildlife Bond and secured $20 million in funding to be included in the bill for the completion of the Glendale Narrows Riverwalk pedestrian and bike bridge connecting Glendale to Griffith Park and miles of existing bike path.

-• Green building standards which surpassed those of the State of California
+• Green building standards which surpassed those of the State of California.

-• An ordinance requiring large new homes to incorporate sustainability features equivalent to LEED certification
+• An ordinance requiring large new homes to incorporate sustainability features equivalent to LEED certification.

-• A ban on plastic bags, which took effect over a year before that of the City of LA
+• A ban on plastic bags, which took effect over a year before that of the City of LA.

-• A ban on anticoagulant rodent poison in City Parks
+• A ban on anticoagulant rodent poison in City Parks.

-• A new streamlined rooftop solar ordinance, along with increased funding for incentives encouraging rooftop solar installations
+• A new streamlined rooftop solar ordinance, along with increased funding for incentives encouraging rooftop solar installations.

 • A resolution in support of the most comprehensive plan to revitalize the Los Angeles River.
-She successfully advocated for the plan before the Army Corp of Engineers
+She successfully advocated for the plan before the Army Corp of Engineers.

-• Introduced resolutions to support the expansion and protection of the Rim of the Valley Trail and the creation of the San Gabriel Mountains National Monument
+• Introduced resolutions to support the expansion and protection of the Rim of the Valley Trail and the creation of the San Gabriel Mountains National Monument.

-• Recently introduced an ordinance to require all developments in Glendale to surpass state storm water retention requirements (yet to return to Council for a vote)
+• Recently introduced an ordinance to require all developments in Glendale to surpass state storm water retention requirements (yet to return to Council for a vote).

-• Has been a strong proponent of Glendale’s “zero waste” and aggressive renewable energy program
+• Has been a strong proponent of Glendale’s “zero waste” and aggressive renewable energy program.

-• Is the primary driver of the Glendale Bicycle Master Plan and the Safe and Healthy Streets Plan, along with a multitude of bicycle and pedestrian infrastructure improvements
+• Is the primary driver of the Glendale Bicycle Master Plan and the Safe and Healthy Streets Plan, along with a multitude of bicycle and pedestrian infrastructure improvements.

-• To encourage physical fitness, alternative transportation, and traffic safety, in 2011 Laura held Glendale’s first “Mayor’s Bike Ride,” with over 75 participants
+• To encourage physical fitness, alternative transportation, and traffic safety, in 2011 Laura held Glendale’s first “Mayor’s Bike Ride,” with over 75 participants.

-• Has spearheaded Glendale’s “complete streets” policy
+• Has spearheaded Glendale’s “complete streets” policy.

-• In 2015, under Laura’s leadership, Glendale was awarded the Excellence in Green Region Initiative by the Southern California Association of Governments (SCAG) for its Greener Glendale Plan
+• In 2015, under Laura’s leadership, Glendale was awarded the Excellence in Green Region Initiative by the Southern California Association of Governments (SCAG) for its Greener Glendale Plan.

-• Laura was honored in 2014 with the Los Angeles League of Conservation Voters’ Smith-Weiss Environmental Champion Award
+• Laura was honored in 2014 with the Los Angeles League of Conservation Voters’ Smith-Weiss Environmental Champion Award.